S3 for MinIO

 MinIO connections and service is configured using the Services S3 screen.

-MinIO deprecated Access key and Secret key replacing them respectively with the MINIO_ROOT USER and MINIO_ROOT_PASSWORD arguments and their values.
+MinIO deprecated Access key and Secret key.
+MinIO now utilizes MINIO_ROOT USER and MINIO_ROOT_PASSWORD arguments and their values.
 For the ROOT_USER value, use a name up to 20 characters.
 For the ROOT_PASSWORD, use a string of 8 to 40 randomized characters.
 MinIO recommends using a long password string of unique random characters.

-When Enable Browser is select, test access to the MinIO Browser by opening a web browser and typing the TrueNAS IP address with the TCP port.
-The port specified in Port must be allowed through the network firewall to permit bucket creation and file uploads.
-For example: https://192.168.0.3:9000.
+To test access to the MinIO Browser, select Enable Browser.
+Open a web browser and type the TrueNAS IP address with the TCP port.
+Example: https://192.168.0.3:9000.
+Allow the port specified in Port through the network firewall.
+This permits bucket creation and file uploads.

-There are different methods for connecting to and using MinIO:
+Different methods are used for connecting to and using MinIO:

 Enter the specified access key and the secret key.
 Under the S3 Endpoint, enter the TrueNAS IP address followed by TCP port, and reply N to the DNS-style bucket+hostname.